bezareva/face_recognition/README.md

 Face recognition and occlusion identification.
 <hr>

-Goal of this project was to observe how occlusions impact face recognition process using Python language.
+Goal of this project was to observe how occlusions and different emotional expressions impact face recognition process using Python language.

 Source of face photos was Yale Faces database: http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html